MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/microsoft-recommended-block-rules.md

 > [!NOTE]
 > This application list will be updated with the latest vendor information as application vulnerabilities are resolved and new issues are discovered.

 Certain software applications may allow other code to run by design.
-Such applications should be blocked by your WDAC policy.
-In addition, when an application version is upgraded to fix a security vulnerability or potential WDAC bypass, you should add *deny* rules to your application control policies for that application’s previous, less secure versions.
+Unless these applications are business critical, you should block them in your WDAC policy.
+In addition, when an application version is upgraded to fix a security vulnerability or potential WDAC bypass, add *deny* rules to your application control policies for that application’s previous, less secure versions.

 Microsoft recommends that you install the latest security updates.
 For example, updates help resolve several issues in PowerShell modules that allowed an attacker to bypass WDAC.
-These modules can't be blocked by name or version, and therefore must be blocked by their corresponding hashes.
+These modules can be blocked by their corresponding hashes.

 As of October 2017, system.management.automation.dll is updated to revoke earlier versions by hash values, instead of version rules.